 Upon closer inspection, one of the two kittens was screaming in pain as soon as she was touched.
 Our Shelter Medicine Team found that one of her back legs was completely broken, causing tiny Eloise immense pain.
 We gave her pain medication to ease her discomfort, a soft bed to rest on and loving nuzzles of comfort.

 While Eloise’s leg was too injured to save, her amputation surgery was a complete success.
 She began adjusting to life on three legs as soon as she woke up.
 Thanks to your support, little Eloise will now live a life free of pain with the loving family who took her home forever.

 But not every cat and dog finds a home so easily.
 After they arrive here at our shelter, we still have the challenge of finding just the right family to give them a forever home.

 While we do all we can to help these vulnerable animals, at times their needs can be overwhelming.

-Could you find it in your heart to make a gift today to help find loving homes for helpless animals?
+You’ve been such a wonderful friend to AHS.
+Could you find it in your heart to give whatever you can afford today to help find loving homes for helpless animals?

-Your kind gift will help provide shelter and medical care while they wait — and will even support spaying and neutering to reduce the number of homeless cats and dogs.
+Your kind gift will provide shelter, medical services and loving care while they wait and will even support spaying and neutering to reduce the number of unwanted dogs and cats.